banbar/SpaceTimeCube/README.md

 * The URL of the plugin: <a href="https://plugins.qgis.org/plugins/space_time_cube/" target="_blank">`https://plugins.qgis.org/plugins/space_time_cube/`</a>
 * Video tutorial: <a href="https://www.youtube.com/watch?v=Tcdvlk_NS8w&feature=youtu.be" target="_blank">`https://www.youtube.com/watch?v=Tcdvlk_NS8w&feature=youtu.be`</a>

-The main purpose of the plugin is the detection of hot spots localised in space and time using two different statistics: i) Getis-Ord $G_i*$ and ii) local Moran's I.
+The main purpose of the plugin is the detection of hot spots localised in space and time using two different statistics:
+1. Getis-Ord $G_i*$, and
+2. Local Moran's I.

 The plugin requires the following inputs:
 * **Input data:** the space-time point data set available in the QGIS layer panel.